d365collaborative/d365bap.tools/docs/Get-BapEnvironmentD365App.md

 ```

 ## DESCRIPTION
-This enables the user to analyze and validate the current D365 Apps and their state, on a given environment
+Enables the user to analyze and validate the current D365 Apps and their state, on a given environment

 It can show all available D365 Apps - including their InstallState